Republic of Pisa

-The Republic of Pisa (Repubblica di Pisa) was an independent state existed from the 11th to the 15th century and centered on the Tuscan city of Pisa.
+The Republic of Pisa (Repubblica di Pisa) was an independent state existing from the 11th to the 15th century centered on the Tuscan city of Pisa.
 It rose to become an economic powerhouse, a commercial center whose merchants dominated Mediterranean and Italian trade for a century, before being surpassed and superseded by the Republic of Genoa.

-The republic's participation in the Crusades secured valuable commercial positions for Pisan traders, thereafter the city grew in wealth and power.
+The republic's participation in the Crusades secured valuable commercial positions for Pisan traders, leading to increased wealth and power.
 Pisa was a historical rival to Genoa at sea and to Florence and Lucca on land.
+It lost its independence to Florence in 1406.

-The power of Pisa as a mighty maritime nation began to grow and reached its apex in the 11th century when it acquired traditional fame as one of the main historical Maritime Republics of Italy.
+The power of Pisa as a mighty maritime nation began to grow and reached its apex in the 11th century when it acquired traditional fame as one of the main historical maritime republics of Italy.

 Rise to power

 During the High Middle Ages the city grew into a very important commercial and naval center and controlled a significant Mediterranean merchant fleet and navy.
 It expanded its influence through the sack of Reggio di Calabria in the south of Italy in 1005.
 Pisa was in continuous conflict with the Saracens for control of the Mediterranean.
 In alliance with Genoa, Sardinia was captured in 1016 with the defeat of the Saracen leader Mujāhid al-‘Āmirī (Mogehidus).
 This victory gave Pisa supremacy in the Tyrrhenian Sea.
 When the Pisans subsequently ousted the Genoese from Sardinia, a new conflict and rivalry was born between the two maritime republics.
 Between 1030 and 1035 Pisa went on to successfully defeat several rival towns in the Emirate of Sicily and conquer Carthage in North Africa.
 In 1051–1052, Admiral Jacopo Ciurini conquered Corsica, provoking more resentment from the Genoese.
 In 1063, the Pisans approached the Norman Roger I of Sicily, who was conducting a campaign to conquer Sicily that would last over three decades, with the prospect of a joint attack against Palermo.
 Roger declined due to other commitments.
 With no land support, the Pisan attack against Palermo failed.

 In 1060, Pisa engaged in its first battle against Genoa and the Pisan victory helped to consolidate its position in the Mediterranean.
 Pope Gregory VII recognized in 1077 the new "laws and customs of the sea" instituted by the Pisans, and Holy Roman Emperor Henry IV granted them the right to name their own consuls, advised by a Council of Elders.
 This was simply a confirmation of the present situation, because at the time the marquis of Tuscany (the nominal feudal sovereign of Pisa) had already been excluded from power.
 Pisa sacked the Zirid city of Mahdia in 1088.
 Four years later, Pisan and Genoese ships helped Alfonso VI of Castile force El Cid out of Valencia.
 In 1092, Pope Urban II awarded Pisa supremacy over Corsica and Sardinia and at the same time elevated the Diocese of Pisa to the rank of metropolitan archdiocese.